Thank you for your response

 Our representative will get in touch with you shortly.

 The Sukanya Samriddhi Yojana (SSY) is a small savings scheme backed by the Government of India exclusively for the girl child.
-As a per this scheme, a parent or legal guardian can open an account in the name of the girl child until she attains the age of ten years.
+As per this scheme, a parent or legal guardian can open an account in the name of a girl child until she attains the age of ten years.

-The SSY account can be opened in post office and some specific designated banks.
-An SSY account also offers income tax benefits by way of deduction under Section 80C upto Rs 1.5 lakhs along with a higher interest rate compared with other small savings schemes.
+The SSY account can be opened in post offices and some specifically designated banks.
+An SSY account also offers income tax benefits by way of deductions under Section 80C for up to Rs 1.5 lakh along with a higher interest rate compared to other small savings schemes.

-Documents required to open in SBI
+Documents required to open an SSY account in SBI

 Step by Step Process